Skip to content

 public function __construct(

-private string $to,
+public readonly string $to,

-private string $subject,
+public readonly string $subject,

-private string $body
+public readonly string $body

 ) {}